Department of Literacy, Early Childhood and Special Education

 Program Certificates

 The University of Northern Iowa makes available, in addition to traditional programs, the opportunity for students to earn program certificates.
 Program certificates provide an alternative to programs leading to a degree, a major, or a minor; they certify that an individual has completed a program approved by the university.
-For information on the following program certificates, contact the Department of Special Education or the Office of the Registrar, which serves as the centralized registry.
+For information on the following program certificates, contact the Department of Literacy, Early Childhood and Special Education or the Office of the Registrar, which serves as the centralized registry.

 Advanced Studies Certificate in Director of Special Education